mchehab/zbar/README.md

 See `INSTALL.md` for generic configuration and build instructions.

-The scanner/decoder library itself only requires a few standard library functions which should be avilable almost anywhere.
+The scanner/decoder library itself only requires a few standard library functions which should be available almost anywhere.

 The zbarcam program uses the video4linux API (v4l1 or v4l2) to access the video device.
 This interface is part of the linux kernel, a 3.16